ConsolidatedSky/NEFARAM/README.md

 # Final Steps
 1. Open ModOrganizer.exe in the main folder of the modlist

-*THE FOLLOWING 1.
-STEPS ARE ONLY IF YOU ARE INSTALLING A NEFARAM VERSION BELOW 0.2.2  :*

-*1.1. expand the red separator on the left pane called 'SAVEGAME'*

-*1.2.
-Right Click on NEFARAM Save > Open in explorer*

-*1.3.
-Copy 'saves 'to (modlist location)\profiles\NEFARAM*

 2. Click on 'Play NEFARAM' on the top right when you're ready !
 3. And finally load the savegame called 'NEFARAM_(Version)'.
 Press Enter when you're in the game, after that instructions will be on screen.
 The mod uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962?tab=description).
 I recommend you read the decription.

 ## Final notes and tips (VERY IMPORTANT READ ALL) :

 #### please read everything below so at least it will be in the back of your head when you play.
-To play a male gender character, it is recommended you customize the MCMs of the following mods : Sexlab Survival, Devious Vanilla, Devious Followers
+To play a male gender character, it is recommended you customize the MCMs of the following mods : Sexlab Survival, Devious Vanilla, Devious Followers, db Enchanted Chests

 I recommend to play as dragonborn in the Skyrim Unbound MCM, because a lot of NPCs and Quests will still reference you as dragonborn, unless you can make some RP about it (Some of the new followers can 'act' as Dragonborn as you will discover... ).